michaeltmeehan/wssv-phylotyping/README.md

 1. Match the raw alignment and tree so they contain the same genomes.
 2. Find polymorphic sites and score SNPs that help distinguish tree clades.
 3. Review the stage-03 target-clade checkpoint to see whether the four-clade simplification is viable before window or primer-panel design.
 4. Combine useful SNPs into genomic windows.
+This and the later panel-selection stages are still the legacy assay-oriented path that will be redesigned next.
 5. Select a small panel of complementary marker windows.
 6. Check how much signal the selected panel retains in complete genomes.
 7. Train a tree-path classifier from the selected panel or scored SNPs.